UKHomeOffice/egar-notification-service/README.md

 ```producer```: Listener -> Parser -> SQS Queue Producer -> SQS Queue
 ```consumer```: SQS Queue -> SQS Queue Consumer -> Sender

-An individual service instance can act as a producer, or a consumer, or both..
+An individual service instance can act as a producer, or a consumer, or both.

 The SQS Queue provides resilience for temporary service outages.